raspberrychris/cutemosesbaskets/content/blog/Kinder-Valley-Broderie-Anglaise-Moses-Basket-Review.md

 #### Product Description

+The Kinder Valley Broderie Anglaise Moses Basket is a stylish and elegant basket, perfect for your little one.
+The moses basket features an easy care poly cotton with soft padding surround, which can be machine washed at 40°C. It has a hood/canopy that can be adjusted to the desired position by tightening plastic screws on the basket handles.
+This Moses Basket from Kinder Valley is suitable for newborns up to 6 months old.

+Kinder Valley Broderie Anglaise Moses Basket is available in two colors, White and Pink.
+This beautiful Moses basket has a soft padding surround to ensure your baby's comfort.
+The Broderie Anglaise design is available in white with pink trim.

+The Moses Basket from Kinder Valley provides an ideal sleeping environment for your newborn or infant.
+It features a sturdy, easy-care poly cotton fabric that can be easily cleaned by hand washing or machine washing on the delicate cycle.
+The hood/canopy can be adjusted.

 - **EASY CARE** Suitable for a newborn to six months, this Moses Basket uses Easy-care Poly Cotton with a soft padding surround.

 - **COMFORTABLE** A good balance between comfort and style, moses Basket will ensure safe and sound sleeping for you and your baby.